zotero/zoterobib/README.md

 1. `npm start`

 This will serve demo on http://127.0.0.1:8001.

+You might need to provide configuration options (see below) in order to get storage and translation to work.

-By default the **translations server is expected to be listening on localhost:1969**.
-If your server is located elsewhere you need to provide the path, e.g. the last step above would look like this:
+By default, the development server **proxies translations server requests to localhost:1969**.
+If your server is located elsewhere you need to provide the url, e.g. the last step above would look like this:

 1. `npm start --zotero-bib-web:translation_server="http://localhost:1234"`

+This will proxy requests from the browser to the specified translation server.

 Using in Production
 -------------------